Laviska Shenault Jr. Player Prop Bets for NFL Week 9 | Jacksonville vs. Buffalo 11/7/2021

 Matchup vs. Buffalo

-- The 194.6 passing yards the Bills allow per game makes them the NFL's best pass defense this season.
+- The 194.6 passing yards the Bills give up per game makes them the NFL's best pass defense this season.

-- The Bills have given up five touchdowns through the air (0.7 per game).
-They are first in the league in that category.
+- The Bills have allowed five touchdowns through the air (0.7 per game).
+They are first in the NFL in that category.

 Recent Performances

-- In last week's game against the Seahawks, Shenault was targeted four times and racked up two catches for 13 yards.
+- Against the Seahawks last week, Shenault was targeted four times and picked up 13 yards on two receptions.

-- Shenault has caught nine passes on 17 targets for 125 yards, averaging 41.7 yards over his last three outings.
+- Shenault has hauled in nine passes (on 17 targets) for 125 yards (41.7 per game) over his last three games.

 Shenault's Jacksonville Teammates